-Yes, Penn State University Penn State develops, supports, and offers programs that encourage and maintain good aquatic stewardship practices.
+Yes, Penn State University develops, supports, and offers programs that encourage and maintain good aquatic stewardship practices.
 For example:

 • The University has developed programs such as a Water Resources Preservation Areas (WRPAs) land-use classification for approximately 455 acres of land at University Park which has resulted in the University overall becoming a net zero discharger of surface runoff.